-- 7.1 Submissions are requested annually from service areas in September to provide proposals for the following year's Capital Programme.
+- 7.1 Submissions are requested annually from service areas in September to provide proposals for the following year's capital programme.
 A standardised bid form is provided which includes an outline business case and details of any revenue budget implications. - 7.2 Proposals are reviewed and challenged to ensure schemes meet with service priorities and the Corporate Plan.
-The primary elements of the General Fund Capital

-Programme are formulated to deliver the Council ambitions of growth and investment in its assets to support the delivery of quality services.
-The formation of the HRA Capital Programme is derived using the results and analysis of the stock condition survey that has been undertaken.
-This allows the Council to focus the resources of the HRA to address outstanding refurbishment and improvements in key parts of the stock along with investment in Housing Growth.

-7.3 All bids are appraised based on a comparison of service priorities and strategic alignment prior to making recommendations for inclusion within the Capital Programme.
-The Capital Programme is then presented to Cabinet and Council in February/March each year.
+The primary elements of the General Fund capital programme are formulated to deliver the Council ambitions of growth and investment in its assets to support the delivery of quality services.
+The formation of the HRA capital programme is derived using the results and analysis of the stock condition survey that has been undertaken.
+This allows the Council to focus the resources of the HRA to address outstanding refurbishment and improvements in key parts of the stock along with investment in Housing Growth. - 7.3 All bids are appraised based on a comparison of service priorities and strategic alignment prior to making recommendations for inclusion within the capital programme.
+The capital programme is scrutinised by the Budget Scrutiny committee before being presented to Cabinet then Council in February each year for approval